Scippy

 Marco Lübbecke Decomposition framework GCG

-Marc Pfetsch LP solvers, special math programming constraints, symmetry handling
+Marc Pfetsch General framework, LP solvers, special constraints, symmetry handling

 Yuji Shinano Parallelization framework UG

-Mark R. Turner Cutting planes selection and branching
+Mark R. Turner Cutting planes selection, branching, Python interface

 Dieter Weninger Presolving, mixed integer programming, decomposition methods